torvalds/linux/Documentation/process/maintainer-tip.rst

 read.
 Consider breaking out code into helper functions to avoid excessive line breaking.

-The 80 character rule is not a strict rule, so please use common sense when breaking lines.
+The 80 character rule is analt a strict rule, so please use common sense when breaking lines.
 Especially format strings should never be broken up.

 When splitting function declarations or function calls, then please align